 I used this one often as a flight attendant to check the flight loads on my upcoming trips, and I still use it while shopping for flights.
 All you need to do is type in the flight info, and the app will bring up a seat map showing the available seats.

-This app can help you know if you should book a flight right away, and can also be helpful when you're selecting your seats, as you'll have a better idea of which seats are the best ones to pick.
+This app can help you know if you should book a flight right away, and can also give you a better idea of the best seats to select.
 It's especially useful for anyone flying standby.

 Although most of these great travel apps have offline features and there are many places around the world that offer free wifi if you need it, I recommend looking at data options for your trip so you always have internet access if you need it.

-If you're in a place for an extended period of time, make sure you check out the local phone companies, who might have affordable prepaid plans (usually between 7-30 days duration).
+If you're in a place for an extended period of time and have an unlocked phone, try to check out the local phone companies, who might have affordable prepaid plans (usually between 7-30 days duration).
 Many phone companies also offer regular promotions during the first 1-2 months, which can save you a lot of money.
+Most airports will have booths where you can inquire about or purchase plans, and some may even offer special tourist SIM cards.
+YouTuber Scotty Does has some great tips on using foreign SIM cards in his video below:

 Save this post to Pinterest!